-All presentations are stream live and remain recorded on our youtube channel
+All presentations are broadcast live and remain recorded on our IBERAMIA youtube channel

 Past Presentations